 Here is the resignation email I wrote to the Amateur Radio Club of NSW, the eldest radio club in the World and ACMA:

 Thank you for your email and the membership reminder.
 In answer to your email including the membership reminder please delete my membership.
 Do I understand Amateur Radio NSW is now the van de Weyer Organisation as looking at the email address @van-de-weyer.org?
 Since more than a year I resigned from the useless always internal squabbling Wireless Institute of Australia and I will not renew my ACMA dues either.

 Kindest RegardsGordon Y. Land, AIAA

 During the few years, I still have left in my life I dedicated my time to updating my professional knowledge.
 I also have to finalise three books I never finished so far amongst it a comprehensive autobiography that will be published after I have passed on and have said my farewell to this planet.
-Until the time comes I also have in mind to follow my colleague Grote Reber to return to somewhere in Tasmania and live there happy ever after with or without a broadcasting license.
+Until this time comes I have in mind to follow my colleague Grote Reber to return to the outbacks in Tasmania and live there happy ever after with or without a broadcasting license.

-To spend my time with increasing my knowledge I have made a decision not to participate any longer in amateur radio and especially in the Australian National Capital.
-I see discrepancies, complications, and bitchiness coming up one often experiences in minority groups, clubs, interest groups, and last not least in persons of a kind one can live without.
+To spend my time better by increasing my knowledge in sciences, I have made a decision maybe not to participate any longer in amateur radio and especially in the Australian National Capital.
+I see discrepancies, complications, and bitchiness of minority groups, clubs, interest groups, and last not least in persons of a kind one can live without.
 My Amateur License is still active as I unfortunately paid for several years ahead and refunds are something the Australian Government never does.
 Never mind.
 That's life. ;) 73.

 VK1FGYL © - Radio and Media Productions © - RMP © - ComputerTalk © - MusicTalk © - MediTalk © - LifeStyle © - The German Hour © are registered Copyrights or registered Trademarks.